 - 450 g double cream

 - 75 g icing sugar

 - Crushed Oreos

-2) For the Oreo Chocolate Filling – Chop the chocolate up and melt the Chocolate in a bowl over a double-boiler, or in a microwave on short bursts, until melted and smooth – leave to the side to cool slightly.
+- Chop the chocolate up and melt both the milk and dark chocolate in a bowl over a double-boiler, or in a microwave on short bursts, until melted and smooth – leave to the side to cool slightly.

-4) To Decorate – Decorate the pie with some whipped cream, Oreos, some crushed Oreos, and some sprinkles – or whatever you fancy!!
+- Decorate the pie with some whipped cream, Oreos, some crushed Oreos, and some sprinkles – or whatever you fancy!!
+Enjoy!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.